Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-We now discuss our inferences from plots present in Fig.~\ref{fig:sanity-check2}.
-The quasi-circular \texttt{TaylorF2} waveform diverges rapidly, exceeding 3\% mismatch at $e_0 \sim 0.015$.
+We now discuss our inferences from the plots shown in Fig.~\ref{fig:sanity-check2}.
+The quasi-circular \texttt{TaylorF2} waveform diverges rapidly from \texttt{TaylorF2Ecck}, exceeding $3\%$ mismatch at $e_0 \approx 0.01$.
 At low eccentricities, all eccentric waveforms exhibit similar phase evolution.
-The \texttt{TaylorF2Ecch} and \texttt{TaylorF2Ecc} models reach 3\% mismatch at $e_0 \sim 0.16$ and $e_0 \sim 0.23$, respectively, slightly lower than the $e_0 \sim 0.25$ reported in~\cite{TGHH} (which compared eccentric models with and without periastron advance effects), likely due to differences in the employed PSDs and the use of beyond-leading order eccentric corrections in \cite{TGHH}.
-Injection-recovery tests indicate that \texttt{TaylorF2Ecck} becomes distinguishable from \texttt{TaylorF2Ecch} and \texttt{TaylorF2Ecc} at $e_0 \gtrsim 0.05$ and decisively preferred at $e_0 \gtrsim 0.06$.
-This provides insights into the $e_0$ parameter space region where the periastron effect significantly influences parameter estimation.
-However, \texttt{TaylorF2Ecc} and \texttt{TaylorF2Ecch} successfully recovered injected parameters within 90\% credible intervals even for $e_0 > 0.15$ .
-In contrast, \texttt{TaylorF2} failed to recover the injected mass parameters even at $e_0 \geq 0.01$, producing inaccurate parameter estimation posteriors for GW170817-like events with $e_0 \geq 0.01$.
-Furthermore, \texttt{TaylorF2Ecck} becomes distinguishable from \texttt{TaylorF2} at $e_0 \gtrsim 0.011$, thus inferring a region in $e_0$ space where the eccentricity effect is expected to significantly influence parameter estimation.
-Additional posterior plots of these analyses are included in Appendix~\ref{sec:appendix_injection_recovery}.
+The \texttt{TaylorF2Ecch} and \texttt{TaylorF2Ecc} models reach $3\%$ mismatch at $e_0 \approx 0.17$ and $e_0 \approx 0.24$, respectively.
+For comparison, Ref.~\cite{TGHH} reports a threshold of $e_0 \sim 0.25$ at $20$~Hz from a comparison of eccentric models with and without periastron advance effects.
+The small difference is likely due to differences in the analysis settings, including the employed PSDs, the SNR used in Ref.~\cite{TGHH} ($\sim30$), and their use of beyond-leading-order eccentric corrections.
+Injection-recovery tests indicate that \texttt{TaylorF2Ecck} becomes distinguishable from both \texttt{TaylorF2Ecch} and \texttt{TaylorF2Ecc} at $e_0 \gtrsim 0.05$ with strong evidence, and at $e_0 \gtrsim 0.06$ with decisive evidence.
+This provides insight into the $e_0$ parameter space where periastron advance significantly influences parameter estimation within this idealized setup.
+However, both \texttt{TaylorF2Ecc} and \texttt{TaylorF2Ecch} successfully recover the injected parameters within the $90\%$ credible intervals, even for larger injected $e_0$ values ($> 0.06$).
+In contrast, \texttt{TaylorF2} failed to recover the injected mass parameters even for $e_0 \geq 0.01$, producing inaccurate parameter-estimation posteriors for this GW170817-like injection.
+Furthermore, \texttt{TaylorF2Ecck} becomes distinguishable, with decisive evidence, from \texttt{TaylorF2} at $e_0 \gtrsim 0.01$ in this setup, identifying a region in $e_0$ where eccentricity affects our reduced-dimensional injection-recovery analysis.
+Additional posterior plots of these analyses are included in Appendix~\ref{sec:appendix_injection_recovery_GW170817}.
+We also perform supplementary sanity checks with GW190425-like parameters in Appendix~\ref{sec:appendix_injection_recovery_GW190425} to examine how the results change for a system with a different mass and SNR.
+This injection features a higher mass and, due to a larger luminosity distance, a lower network SNR (${\rm SNR}\approx13$) in the same O4-design L1--H1 setup.
+In this scenario, \texttt{TaylorF2Ecck} becomes distinguishable from the quasi-circular \texttt{TaylorF2} waveform at $e_0 \gtrsim 0.018$ with decisive evidence, which is higher than the threshold obtained ($e_0 \gtrsim 0.011$) for the GW170817-like injection.
+This qualitatively reflects the SNR scaling of the indistinguishability criterion, $1-{\cal M}_c \lesssim 1/(2\rho^2)$, indicating that lower-SNR signals require a larger waveform mismatch, and consequently a higher eccentricity $e_0$, to become distinguishable.
+The differing mass, and consequently the differing signal duration, may also contribute to this shift in the $e_0$ threshold.